Constitutional Court Procedure Act

 Article 31

-Except otherwise provided in this Act, a ruling shall be rendered by a majority of the Justices who have taken part in the proceedings with a quorum of a majority of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings.
+Except otherwise provided in this Act, an order shall be rendered by a majority of the Justices who have taken part in the proceedings with a quorum of a majority of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings.

-Except otherwise provided in this Act, a ruling rendered by a Chamber requires the consent of a majority of the members thereof.
+Except otherwise provided in this Act, an order rendered by a Chamber requires the consent of a majority of the members thereof.

 Article 32